codaley/objectdet-tflitemm/README.md

 ## Android App Setup and Custom Model Integration

-### Download the Project Files

-Follow the [Dropbox link](https://www.dropbox.com/scl/fi/dfqe9bbnwysucstnby31k/tflite-example-app.zip?rlkey=briqeuq2i99zk058nv32hpofq&st=5xv6wsex&dl=0) to download the Android app files.
-These files include everything needed to run the app or integrate a custom TensorFlow Lite model.

 ### Setup in Android Studio

-1. Download the app files from the link above.
+1. Download the app files from the [Dropbox link](https://www.dropbox.com/scl/fi/dfqe9bbnwysucstnby31k/tflite-example-app.zip?rlkey=briqeuq2i99zk058nv32hpofq&st=5xv6wsex&dl=0).
 2. Open the `android` folder in **Android Studio** (tested with Android Studio Bumblebee).
 3. You can:
    - Run the app as-is by connecting an Android device in developer mode.